The Last Song (2010 film): Casting

 Cyrus chose the name "Ronnie" for her character in honor of her grandfather, Ron Cyrus, who died in 2006.
 Unknown to many, the character had first been named "Kirby" by Sparks and later changed to "Hilary".

 New interviews with Sparks reveal he imagined Cyrus in the role "only a little" during the writing process.

 At the completion of the screenplay, Sparks was concerned that Cyrus would not be able to successfully execute the role: "The first thing I thought when I finished the screenplay was, wow, I hope she can do this, this is a tough role because I'm bringing you through a whole gamut of emotion and you're just a 16-year-old girl who's done the Disney Channel.
 Are you able to do this as an actress?", After visiting the set and watching Cyrus film, Sparks' worries abated.
 To play the New York teen, Cyrus worked with a dialect coach to lose her Southern accent and learned to play classical piano.
 After she completed filming, Cyrus said that in a case of life imitating art, she had matured and "changed a lot" over the course of her summer in Georgia, similar to the way Ronnie does in the film.
 "Showing this movie, I feel like I'm really showing a part of my growth as a person as well.
 So I'm really excited for people to see it."

 In April 2009, Disney officials chose Rafi Gavron for the part of Will Blakelee, but switched to Australian actor Liam Hemsworth by May.
 On May 18, 2009, the decision to cast Greg Kinnear as Steve Miller was made final.
 Kelly Preston's part as Kim was the first role she had accepted since the death of her son, Jett Travolta.
 After being introduced to Cal Johnson, the film's stunt coordinator, Adam Barnett landed the role of Teddy in May 2009 due to his previously developed talent in juggling and hackey sack.

+Post-production

-Post-productionThe Last Song entered post-production following the end of filming on August 18, 2009.
+The Last Song entered post-production following the end of filming on August 18, 2009.
 Automated dialogue replacement took place in mid-September; Beals and Chaikin stated they had gone in to record on September 11 and September 18, respectively.
 Chaikin said she had worked for five and a half hours.
 The director's cut was presented to the studio on October 1, 2009.
 The Motion Picture Association of America reviewed the film and issued it a PG rating for "thematic material, some violence, sensuality and mild language" three weeks later.